Principal bundles on 2-dimensional CW-complexes with disconnected structure group: A reminder of Postnikov sections

 given by the composite $\Aut(A)\hookrightarrow \Aut(A)\ltimes K(A,n)\hookrightarrow \Aut^h(K(A,n))$ where the second map is the inclusion

 with $+$ denoting the group operation in $A$.
 It turns out that the inclusion \eqref{nu} is a weak homotopy equivalence.

 Now, there exists \cite{stasheff:1963,may:1975} a unique (up to homotopy equivalence) $\CW$-complex $B \Aut^h(K(A,n))$ which is a \emph{classifying space} for fibre homotopy equivalence classes of fibrations over $X$, with fibre homotopically equivalent to $K(A,n)$.
-So there is a corresponding \emph{universal fibration} $\Aut^h(K(A,n))\to E \Aut^h(K(A,n))\to B \Aut^h(K(A,n))$, which has similar properties to the classifying space $BG$ and to the universal $G$-bundle $EG\to BG$, for a topological gorup $G$.
-In particular, the set of is in bijection with the set of free (i.e. non-based) homotopy classes of maps $X\to B\Aut^h(K(A,n))$, i.e., $[X,B \Aut^h(K(A,n))]$.
+So there is a corresponding \emph{universal fibration} $\Aut^h(K(A,n))\to E \Aut^h(K(A,n))\to B \Aut^h(K(A,n))$, which has similar properties to the classifying space $BG$ and to the universal $G$-bundle $EG\to BG$, for a topological group $G$.
+In particular, the set of equivalence classes of the above mentioned fibrations is in bijection with the set of free (i.e.\ non-based) homotopy classes of maps $X\to B\Aut^h(K(A,n))$, i.e., $[X,B \Aut^h(K(A,n))]$.

 Since \eqref{nu} is a weak homotopy equivalence, and since both $B \Aut^h(K(A,n))$ and $B(\Aut(A)\ltimes K(A,n))$ are $\CW$-complexes, it follows that $B \Aut^h(K(A,n))$ is homotopically equivalent to $B(\Aut(A)\ltimes K(A,n))$.
 In other words, $B(\Aut(A)\ltimes K(A,n))$ is a model for $B \Aut^h(K(A,n))$.